ecosystem-of-trust-interoperability/.github/profile/README.md

 ⚠️ *This and all associated organisational repositories are a part of the Ecosystem of Trust pilots initiative at this time and as such this is all innovation based work and thinking.
+The EoT initiative will currently run through until the 31st March.
 This is a 🔒 **private** repository - participants will be invited in.
-Sensitive documents and information must not be added to the repositories within this Github organisation.*
+Sensitive documents and information must not be added to the repositories within this Github organisation.
+For more details please see the [Terms of Reference](https://github.com/ecosystem-of-trust-interoperability/interoperability-working-group/blob/main/interoperability-framework.md)*.

 # The Ecosystem of Trust interoperability working group